About us

 Conclusion

-Making your company compliant with EU Data Act is not that hard.
-The overall idea and approach is similar, does not matter which industry you represent, but building or procuring the new system to fulfill all requirements is for most of the manufacturers a must.
+Making your company compliant with the EU Data Act is not that difficult.
+The overall idea and approach is similar regardless of the industry you represent, but building or procuring a new system to fulfill all requirements is a must for most manufacturers.

-That’s why Grape Up designed and developed Databoostr, the EU Data Act compliance platform which can be either installed on customer infrastructure, or integrated as a SaaS system.
+For manufacturers seeking a faster path to compliance, Grape Up designed and developed Databoostr, the EU Data Act compliance platform that can be either installed on customer infrastructure or integrated as a SaaS system.
 This is the quickest and most cost-effective way to become compliant, especially considering the shrinking timeline, while also enabling data monetization.

 Data Sharing & Monetization Platform